marshmeloo/yii2-asana/README.md

 #### `$endpoint`

-`string` Wordpress XML-RPC API endpoint URL.
+`string` Asana XML-RPC API endpoint URL.

 #### `$username`

-`string` Wordpress authentication username.
+`string` Asana authentication username.

 Please note, that any actions made by XML-RPC will be made on behalf of this user.

 #### `$password`

-`string` Wordpress authentication password.
+`string` Asana authentication password.

 #### `$proxyConfig`